jdweeks/stamina/README.md

 ### Description
 Stamina is a simple web application for logging workouts.
 It consists of an Angular single-page application that consumes an Express RESTful API.
 The API connects to a MongoDB to create, read, update, and delete workouts.

+### Link
+Try it out [here](http://stamina-logger.herokuapp.com).
+Disclaimer: This application is a toy project and still under heavy development.

 ### Contributing
 All development for this project has been done locally up to this juncture.
 The API is hosted locally and connects to a local Mongo database.
 To start hacking as is, you'll need MongoDB and Node.js (plus nodemon for live reload) installed on your machine.
 Issues and pull requests are welcome.